dotnet/csharpstandard/standard/statements.md

   - Otherwise, if a `default` label is present, control is transferred to the statement list following the `default` label.
   - Otherwise, control is transferred to the end point of the `switch` statement.

 > *Note*: The order in which patterns are matched at runtime is not defined.
 A compiler is permitted (but not required) to match patterns out of order, and to reuse the results of already matched patterns to compute the result of matching of other patterns.
-Nevertheless, a compiler is required to determine the lexically first pattern that matches the expression and for which the guard clause is either absent or evaluateSs to `true`. *end note*
+Nevertheless, a compiler is required to determine the lexically first pattern that matches the expression and for which the guard clause is either absent or evaluates to `true`. *end note*

 If the end point of the statement list of a switch section is reachable, a compile-time error occurs.
 This is known as the “no fall through” rule.